milanbargiel/timesales/README.md

 - Pushes to the `main` branch of this repository will:
     - automatically be deployed to the frontend test environment at CDN netlify https://timesalesltd.netlify.app
     - changes in the strapi-cms will automatically be deployed to the virtual linux server at strato https://xyz.timesales.ltd
+- The order backend can be accessed at https://xyz.timesales.ltd/admin
+- A test key of an order is `agqOvHcpTv`

 ##### API-Endpoints